 Minnesota allows for same-day voter registration.[6]

-To register to vote in Minnesota, you must be a resident of the state for at least 20 days.[3]
+To register to vote in Minnesota, you must be a "resident of Minnesota for 20 days," according to the Minnesota Secretary of State's office.[3]

 All 49 states with voter registration systems require applicants to declare that they are U.S. citizens in order to register to vote in state and federal elections, under penalty of perjury or other punishment.[8]
 Seven states — Alabama, Arizona, Georgia, Kansas, Louisiana, New Hampshire, and Wyoming — have laws requiring verification of citizenship at the time of voter registration, whether in effect or not.
 One state, Ohio, requires proof of citizenship only when registering to vote at a Bureau of Motor Vehicles facility.
 In three states — California, Maryland, and Vermont — at least one local jurisdiction allows noncitizens to vote in some local elections.
 Noncitizens registering to vote in those elections must complete a voter registration application provided by the local jurisdiction and are not eligible to register as state or federal voters.